SayehKazem/FunBurd/README.md

 - **Jaccard-Based p-value (Python notebook):** The robust method for assessing gene set associations.
 The approach conditions on the degree of overlap between gene sets using the Jaccard index.
 This method helps to avoid inflated significance that can arise from gene sets with high degrees of shared genes.</p>

 ### File Types
-- `*.ipynb` files: Python notebooks for FunBurd pieline and Jaccard-based p-value computation.
-- `*.Rmd` and `*.md` files: R scripts for handling all downstream analysis, generating the key figures and performing statistical tests for the study.
-- `*.RData`: Binary data files in R format.
-These files contain all datasets required to reproduce the figures and analyses presented in this project.

-- Python Notebooks (.ipynb): These notebooks contain the code for the FunBurd pipeline and the Jaccard-based p-value computations.
+- Python Notebooks (`*.ipynb`): These notebooks contain the code for the FunBurd pipeline and the Jaccard-based p-value computations.

-- R Scripts (.Rmd, .md): These files are used for all downstream analysis, including generating the study's key figures and performing statistical tests.
+- R Scripts (`*.Rmd`, `*.md`): These files are used for all downstream analysis, including generating the study's key figures and performing statistical tests.

-- R Data Files (.RData): This directory contains all the binary data files needed to reproduce the figures and analyses presented in the project.
+- R Data Files (`*.RData`): This directory contains all the binary data files needed to reproduce the figures and analyses presented in the project.